kirangalande137/farm/README.md

 # farm
-This is my final project of FFT .
+This is my final project of Future Ready Talent .
 I created this project using the programming language html css javascript and bootsharp.In the website I make five pages named home , about , products , blog , contsct .
 This is the website of a farming company.
 Using this website traders and customers can exchange fresh and good vegetables and fruits in less time

 # Azure link